 - Devise an Indoor Scavenger Hunt – Send the kids on a hunt for some indoor fun!
 Check out this free Scavenger Hunt printable for a fun activity for kids on a rainy day.

-- Find an Empty box – As you know, every kid and cat likes an empty box.
+- Find an Empty box – As you know, every kid and every cat likes an empty box.
 I found some great ideas for having rainy day indoor fun with kids and cardboard boxes at BuzzFeed.

 - Balloon games – I know you’ve played “Don’t let the balloon touch the ground”, right?
 Try having a race across the room while holding a balloon between your knees or use balloons for a “blow the balloon from here to there” relay.